Year in Industry

 Yes.
 The Year in Industry placement is an integrated element of the degree programme and will be assessed.

-The Year in Industry contributes 10% to the overall degree award and the assessments include:
+The Year in Industry assessments include:

-Yes, the Year in Industry must be paid.
+Yes.
+The Year in Industry MUST be paid.

-The current average pay for our Year in Industry students (2024/2025 placements) is £23,000 per annum.
+The current average pay for our Year in Industry students (academic year 2025/2026) is approximately £24,000 per annum.

 Yes, students are supported before, during and after their industrial placement.

-While on placement, students have an Academic Supervisor who will support the placement student with their assessments and provide feedback on their progress.
-The student's industrial supervisor (line manager) within the company will also provide professional mentoring and support, including feedback on the student's progress.
+While on placement, students have an Academic Supervisor (a University of Bristol engineering academic) who will support the placement student with their assessments and provide feedback on their progress.

 Students will retain their Personal Tutor during the placement year for pastoral and wellbeing support, in addition to retaining access to all Student Support provision at the University.

-The Year in Industry team, including the Year in Industry Academic Leads, will hold regular online drop-in hours for placement students to provide an additional point of contact with the team and with their peers, as well as providing updates and information relevant to their return to campus the following academic year.
+The Year in Industry team, including the Year in Industry Academic Leads, will hold monthly online drop-in hours for placement students to provide an additional point of contact with the team and with their peers, as well as providing updates and information relevant to their return to campus the following academic year.

 It is acceptable for a student to choose to work in a field of engineering that they have not necessarily studied so far, thereby widening their knowledge and opening doors to new industries post-graduation.

-Yes - students can complete an industrial placements outside the UK, subject to approval from the Faculty and any UK Government travel guidance in place.
+Students can complete an industrial placements outside the UK, subject to approval from the Faculty and any UK Government travel guidance in place.

 Previous students have secured placements across the globe including in:

-- New Zealand
+• New Zealand

-- Dubai
+• Dubai

-- Australia
+• Australia

-- USA
+• USA

-- France
+• France

-Placements must meet the same minimum requirements as UK-based placements in terms of content and salary.
+Placements MUST meet the same minimum requirements as UK-based placements in terms of content and salary.

 For overseas placements, the student is responsible for researching, applying for, and securing a placement and work visa if needed.
-The Year in Industry team can provide general guidance but are unable to advise on any immigration requirements.